nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 ---

 ## Introduction

+In our [previous post](/posts/fabric-madness-1/) we took a high level view of how to train a machine learning model in Microsoft Fabric.
+In this post we wanted to dive deeper into the process of feature engineering.

 Feature engineering is a crucial part of the development lifecycle for any Machine Learning (ML) systems.
 It is a step in the development cycle where raw data is processed to better represent its underlying structure and provide additional information that enhance our ML models.
 Feature engineering is both an art and a science.
 Even though there are specific steps that we can take to create good features, sometimes, it is only through experimentation that good results are achieved.
 Good features are crucial in guaranteeing a good system performance.